8365redis/redis-client-cache-tracking/README.md

 pip install -r python/requirements.txt
 ```

 For test purposes you can use the python client.
-To run the tests just run :
+To run the tests just run (Run the tests with DEBUG build):

 ```
 make test